Ecuador Amazon Birding Tour Overview

 This journey spans multiple Amazonian habitat types, including Andean foothill forest, terra firme rainforest, flooded forest, oxbow lakes, river edges, and canopy-level observation points.

-Birding highlights may include macaws and parrots at clay licks, toucans and aracaris in the canopy, manakins and antbirds in the understory, trogons, jacamars, puffbirds, and a wide diversity of tanagers and flycatchers.
+Birding highlights may include macaws and parrots at clay licks, toucans and aracaris in the canopy, manakins and antbirds in the understory, trogons, jacamars, puffbirds, Zigzag and Agami Herons, and a wide diversity of tanagers and flycatchers.
 Encounters emphasize extended observation, behavior, and ecological context rather than brief sightings.

-Wildlife encounters may also include monkeys, river mammals, reptiles, amphibians, and rich nocturnal soundscapes that define the Amazon experience.
+Other wildlife encounters may also include monkeys, sloths, peccaries, anteaters, armadillos, tapir, river otters, river dolphins, snakes, caimans, lizards, geckos, tree frogs, caecilians, and rich nocturnal soundscapes that define the Amazon experience.

 What Our Guests Are Saying